CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_6/3_creating_spider_chart.md

 # Creating a Spider Chart for FMEA Visualization

-In Failure Modes and Effects Analysis (FMEA), visualizing the Risk Priority Number (RPN) before and after corrective actions is crucial for understanding the effectiveness of your mitigation strategies.
+In Failure Modes and Effects Analysis , visualizing the Risk Priority Number (RPN) before and after corrective actions is crucial for understanding the effectiveness of your mitigation strategies.
 A Spider Chart, also known as a Radar Chart, is an effective tool for this purpose.
 If you prefer not to use Excel, programming languages like Python or R offer powerful alternatives for creating these charts.
 Below, we will explore how to create a Spider Chart using Python.

 ## Option 1: Using Python with Matplotlib